SidGurajala/FunProject/index.md

 The next step includes taking data from the maps library, which has to be downloaded externally, of the latitude and longitude of Washington state counties.
-Then we have to join the data frame outputed by the map\_data function with our pared down washington\_df data frame.
+Then we have to join the data frame outputted by the map\_data function with our pared down washington\_df data frame.
 A bit of a warning here: the washington\_df doesn’t contain data from all counties, but wash\_counties has coordinates for all of them.
-Rather than remove the NA values, I’ve decided to keep them as an indication of that data not being included by the New York Times.
+Rather than remove the resulting NA values, I’ve decided to keep them as an indication of that data not being included by the New York Times.

 ``` r
 library(maps)